Semperis/SAMLSmith/README.md

 ## Credits

-This tool includes components translated from the original Python tool [ADFSpoof](https://github.com/mandiant/ADFSpoof) created by Doug Bienstock while at Mandiant FireEye, licensed under Apache License 2.0.
+This tool includes components translated from the Python tool [ADFSpoof](https://github.com/mandiant/ADFSpoof) created by Doug Bienstock while at Mandiant FireEye, licensed under Apache License 2.0.
 The `EncryptedPFXDecryptor` class is a C# translation of the PFX decryption functionality from ADFSpoof.

 ## References